Public Jobs, Private Gatekeepers: The Technocratic Erosion of Rights

 Religion: The Oldest System of Unexamined Control

-Religion remains the most socially acceptable form of intellectual subjugation, and perhaps the most widespread form of psychological abuse inflicted upon children, its most vulnerable victims.
+Religion is historically the most socially acceptable form of intellectual subjugation, and perhaps the most widespread form of psychological abuse inflicted upon children, its most vulnerable victims, captured at an age where they are less capable of abstract thought and cannot opt out.
+Modern schooling has somewhat supplanted the church as a more socially acceptable form of intellectual subjugation than religion, as will be discussed later.

 The deeper harm is more subtle: Religion interferes with thinking, offering the comfort of certainty in place of the inquiry and doubt essential to critical thinking.
 It relieves us from the labor of thinking independently, and that habit rarely stops at theology.
-Belief without critical examination weakens the mind, leading to the acceptance of falsehoods and the rejection of truths.
+Belief without critical examination weakens the mind, leading to the acceptance of approved falsehoods without deeper examination.
 In contrast, belief grounded in evidence resists the comforting temptation of certainty, keeping us aligned with reality, even when the honest answer is “I don’t know”.

 Religion’s emphasis on faith over inquiry is deliberately self-sustaining.
 It valorizes obedience, casts doubt as weakness, portrays curiosity as dangerous, rewards adherence, and damns the disobedient — all to preserve its perceived authority and suppress dissent.